zazademigod/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a readme for the shell redirection directory
+\# this is a script for testing my alx projects